-To combat the spread of COVID-19 in PA, the HCCD staff will be working remotely when possible for 14 days, as directed by Governor Wolf and the Huntingdon County Commissioners declarations.
-We hope to return to the office on Tuesday, March 31.
+To combat the spread of COVID-19 in PA, the HCCD staff will be working remotely until further notice, as directed by Governor Wolf and the Huntingdon County Commissioners declarations.
 At this time, we will be checking regular mail and email.
 We will also have access to our office voicemail, so callers may leave a message in order for us to call you back from home.
 Please be aware that our calls may show up on caller ID as a blocked or anonymous number.

-Email will be the best way to contact us over the next 2 weeks.
+Email will be the best way to contact us.
 You can find our email addresses on www.huntingdoncd.org (click on the "About" tab).

-We are still conducting field work and even preparing some virtual field trips for students who are going to miss upcoming field trips.
+We are still conducting fieldwork and have prepared some virtual field trips for students and the public who are going to miss upcoming field trips.
+Check out our Facebook page for photos, videos, and feel free to ask questions!
 Stay tuned and stay healthy!

 Celina Seftas | District Manager